Lahaina residents deliver petition asking Hawaii governor to delay tourism reopening

 Paltin urged the governor to decide on when to reopen after consulting residents in an “open and transparent way.”

-Several dozen residents, dressed in red T-shirts, went to Green’s koa-wood paneled executive chambers to deliver the signatures in person.
+Several dozen people dressed in red T-shirts went to Green’s koa wood-paneled executive chambers to deliver the signatures in person.
 Green was not in his office, so his director of constituent services, Bonnelley Pa’uulu, accepted the box on his behalf.
+Altogether, 14,000 people signed the petition as of midday Tuesday.

 Green told the Hawaii News Now interview program “Spotlight Now” shortly afterward that he was “utterly sympathetic” to people's suffering.
 But he said more than 8,000 people have lost their jobs due to the fire and getting people back to work was part of recovering.